HugPhiluu/PhilSort/README.md

   </a>
 </p>

-Thank you for visiting Phil's Lab!
+Thank you for using PhilSorter!